Senate Approves Bill To Prevent Sept. 11 Victims' Fund From Running Out Of Money

 And, the measure would remove a dollar amount for the fund's total funding, replacing it with "such sums as may be necessary for fiscal year 2019 and each fiscal year thereafter through fiscal year 2092."

-Sen. Rand Paul, R-Ky., was one of the lawmakers who voted against the bill.
+Sen. Rand Paul, R-Ky., was one of the two lawmakers who voted against the bill.
 In a tweet, he said that he supports the first responders but "can't in good conscience vote for legislation which to my dismay remains unfunded."

 At a House Judiciary subcommittee hearing last month, Stewart admonished the lawmakers for the number of empty seats in the room.